 - Maintain required health insurance coverage for your J-1 status and your J-2 dependents as legally required.

 - Notify CIE of your change of physical address (where you live in the US) within 10 days of the change.
 This address cannot be a P.O.
 Box or a departmental address.

 - Not let your DS-2019 expire.
 You must remember the expiration date on your DS-2019, and request a program extension prior to the expiration date.
 Extensions must not exceed the 5 year maximum duration for the professor category.

 - If traveling outside the U.S., ensure you have a valid visa and a recent travel signature on your DS-2019.

 - Depart from the U.S. within 30 days after completing your program of study.

-- Make arrangements for a new, short term tourist/visitor visa, if you plan to take an international trip during your 30 day grace period.
-To apply for a B-2 visitor visa, make an appointment with the U.S. consulate or embassy in the country you will be visiting before you leave the U.S. Passport holders from some countries are eligible for the Visa Waiver Program, in which case you must:
+- Make arrangements for a new, short term tourist/visitor visa, if you plan to take an international trip during your 30 day grace period and you are returning the the U.S. To apply for a B-2 visitor visa, make an appointment with the U.S. consulate or embassy for the country you will be visiting before you leave the U.S. Passport holders from some countries are eligible for the Visa Waiver Program, in which case you must:

 - Bring your flight itinerary for your final flight leaving the U.S.